crocs-muni/JCAppStore/README.md

 <details>
    <summary>Master key</summary>
    <p>Master key is the key that is required from you by a card manager (security domain).
 Without the key, you
-   can't **modify** (e.g. install, delete..) the card contents. **The master key is not a PIN or a card password you are used to.** The key may be one single long sequence, or it can consist of three parts.
-[Detailed key information here](https://github.com/martinpaljak/GlobalPlatformPro/wiki/Keys).
+   can't modify (e.g. install, delete..) the card contents.
+The master key is not a PIN or a card password you are used to.
+The key may be one single long sequence, or it can consist of three parts.
+See https://github.com/martinpaljak/GlobalPlatformPro/wiki/Keys.
 You need not to change the master key.</p>
 </details>

 <details>
    <summary>Host application</summary>
-   <p>The applet on a card needs to communicate with your computer.
+   <p>The applet on a card needs to communicate with something on your computer.
 Most applets do not have
-   these hosts and are very hard to use.
-The store does not display such software.
+   these hosts and thus are very difficult to use.
+The store does not offer such software.

+   There are two types of host applications - with GUI and without.
-   The host application can be accessible through command line only.
-The command line guide can be found in the app help section.
-At best, the host application has a GUI host twin and should be intuitive.</p>
+   For host applications that can be used through command line only (without GUI) see guide 'Command line' in the app help section (right upper corner).
+GUI host should be intuitive.</p>
 </details>

 <details>